High blood pressure

 Diastolic over 100 mm Hg

-Hypertension is referred to as essential (primary) when the doctor is unable to identify a specific cause.
+Hypertension is referred to as primary (essential) when the doctor is unable to identify a specific cause.
 It is by far the most common type of high blood pressure.
-The causes of this type, while unknown, are likely to be a complex combination of genetic, environmental, and other factors.
-[For risk factors of developing primary hypertension, see the Risk Factors section of this report.]
+Primary hypertension may be due to a combination of genetic, environmental, and other factors.

 - Genes that regulate a group of hormones known collectively as the angiotensin-renin-aldosterone system.
 This system influences all aspects of blood pressure control, including blood vessel contraction, sodium and water balance, and cell development in the heart.